What is a Twitter pitch?

 You can find an entire blog post about how to craft the perfect pitch here.

 As for moodboards, these are visually artistic collages of images that represent the tone and/or themes of your novel.
 A quick #moodboard search on Twitter will show you a ton of different examples.
-You can create them in photo collage programs, but personally, Kathleen loves using Canva for all her graphic creations.
+You can create them in photo collage programs, but we love using Canva for our graphic creations.
 There are templates there that you can use, and once you get the hang of how it works, you can create your own from scratch.

 Here are some examples of moodboards the #MoodPitch hosts have created in a slideshow below.
 To view the image and alt text individually, there is a gallery at the bottom of the page.